 After developing a substantial library of original material, they recorded an 11-song CD called Richer for Rain, a project that later evolved into a solo vehicle for Devon Wilke under the new title, somewhere on the way.
 Well reviewed as “musically timeless,” this soulful collection of roots/rock songs garnered a new league of fans and deepened respect for her singing and songwriting skills.

 More recent songwriting and recording forays have taken her from Los Angeles to Chicago to San Diego, while her latest performing assemblage is Sixth & 3rd, a project spearheaded by her brother, acclaimed actor, Tom Amandes.
-With her nephew Ben Amandes on cello, guitar, and cajon, along with bassist/guitarist, Jeff Brown (a veteran member of earlier DEVON days), the group pops up whenever everyone’s in town… which isn’t often enough… but when it does, it’s always a grand occasion.
+With her nephew Ben Amandes on cello, guitar, and cajon, along with bassist/guitarist, Jeff Brown (a veteran member of earlier DEVON days), and bassist, Erik Krogh (from the earliest days… Lonnie & the Lugnutz) the group pops up whenever everyone’s in town… which isn’t often enough… but when it does, it’s always a grand occasion.
 Keep an eye on the “What’s the Latest?” page for future announcements.

 Sign up for LDW updates and newsletters.